COCA-COLA EUROPEAN: Transaction in Own Shares

 Transaction details

-The table below contains detailed information of the individual USX trades made by Credit Suisse Securities (USA) LLC as part of the Buyback Programme.
+The table below contains detailed information of the individual USX trades made by Credit Suisse Securities (USA) LLC and HSBC Securities (USA) Inc. as part of the Buyback Programme.

 Schedule of purchases